Why do you need a Google Business Profile?

 More: This section under Edit Profile in Google Business Profile provides additional fields and options beyond basic business information.
 It allows businesses to enhance their profile with details such as attributes (like wheelchair accessibility or outdoor seating), services offered, and other customizable features, aiming to provide comprehensive and informative content to potential customers.

 This is where you can see your Google Reviews.
-Here you will be able to post a reply and see all the details of your reviews.
+Here you see all the details of your reviews and post a reply.

-This is also where you get your custom URL to share with customers for leaving reviews.
+This is your custom URL to share with customers for leaving reviews.
 Click on Get More Reviews and copy the URL.
 Send this to every customer right after a transaction has completed and ask them to leave you a review.
 Give them a direct link and make it easy for them to help you.

 If you do not have any Google reviews, your Google Business Profile will pull in reviews from other sources, such as Facebook.
 Still, make it a point to ask clients to post reviews for you on Google.
 And when you do get a review, be sure to reply to it through this interface.
 Showing you’re engaged online will help to build your credibility and reputation to new clients.